kambadur/sky130RTLDesignAndSynthesisWorkshop/README.md

 When sel[1] gets asserted, both the last two cases gets executed.
 Unless intended, this has to avoided.

 ## 6.3.
 Verilog for loop
 for loop is used to replicate hardware logic in verilog [13].
-The idea behind for loop is to iterate a set of statement inside a loop till a given condition is met.
+The idea behind for loop is to iterate a set of statements inside a loop till a given condition is met.

     for(<loop var init>; <stop condition>; <increment/decrement loop var>) begin
         statements;